beh0115/pedagogy4liaisons-untlibraries/types.md

 ## Constructivism, Constructionism, and Learning Cultures
 **Beatty, Joshua.
 2016.
 “Zotero: A Tool for Constructionist Learning in Critical Information Literacy.”
-In Pagowsky and McElroy, 215-222.**
+In Pagowsky and McElroy(b), 215-222.**
 [Link to Reference](.

 <p style="text-indent: 40px">Beatty illustrates how reference management software like Zotero can be taught using constructionist pedagogy.
 Constructionism pedagogy like constructivism encourages students to build their own “‘knowledge structures’” (qtd in) while generating a sharable product.
 Reference management software allow users to create personal libraries of research topics that can be shared and discussed within a course context.
 Further, Beatty employs pedagogies developed by Freire. </p>